 Viable Cities The Climate Contract in the City

 Sandviken is working, together with Gävle, for new opportunities to mobilize the local business community.
-Sandviken is one of 48 Swedish municipalities joining forces to tackle the climate crisis and join forces in the next phase for climate-neutral and sustainable cities.
+Sandviken is one of 48 municipalities in Sweden that are joining forces to meet the climate crisis and are joining forces in the next phase for climate-neutral and sustainable cities.
 Sandviken hooks...

 Luleå works internationally